A stack in Terragrunt is a collection of related units that can be managed together. Stacks provide a way to:

 Terragrunt provides special tooling in run --all

-execution in order to ensure that the saved plan for a run --all
+execution to ensure that the saved plan for a run --all

 against a stack has